tannerdolby/tannerdolby.com/src/writing/sizeof-operator.md

 Since we are not working with a dynamic array which has variable size, the size of the integer array `arr` must be specified at initialization.
 To avoid simply remebering that number, we can utilize `sizeof()` to calculate the arrays size.
 For context, typically in computer architecture a `byte` equals 8 or more `bit`'s.

 In C++, and when working on a 32/64 bit machine.
-An `int` is "usually" a signed fixed-width (32-bit) integer which is represented as 4 bytes.
+An `int` is "usually" a fixed-width (32-bit) integer which is represented as 4 bytes.
 Any fixed-width integer value can have its size broken down into bytes and bits based on the definition of a `byte` for your computers architecture.

 ```text
 fixedWidth = numBytes * byteSize